SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -ShellType

-Specifies the shell type to use for the command, either "Standard", "Login", or "None".
+Specifies the shell type to use for the command, either `Standard`, `Login`, or `None`.
 Note that if
-you are not using the RawCommand switch, the command is still executed using /bin/sh on top of the
+you are not using the **RawCommand** parameter, the command is still executed using `/bin/sh` on top
-selected shell type.
+of the selected shell type.

 This parameter requires at least WSL version 0.64.1.